eigenhombre/eigenhombre.github.com/_posts/2013-04-18-thoughts-on-integration-testing.md

 becomes critical: subsystems that are well-tested in isolation may still not talk to each other correctly.

 Writing integration tests well can be a challenge.
-The tests should run as quickly as possible, to encourage their frequent use during development.
+Though possibly complex, I/O bound, etc., the tests should run as quickly as possible, to encourage their frequent use during development.
 Proliferation of boilerplate code can also become problematic, because so many things are being combined together, with slight variation.

 Over the next few days/weeks, I plan to post a series of sort posts on a few patterns I've come to make heavy use of while developing